Beable-guided measurement theory

-Thus, $K_i K_j = 0$ is the decoherence condition.
-But from guidance equations (\ref{v_r}) follows, that condition $K_i K_j = 0$ is also a measurement condition.
-For the examples on Fig.~\ref{fig_vel_0.5} and Fig.~\ref{fig_vel_1/9} the measurement time estimation is $T=\frac{6}{(1-(-1))}=3$ ($p_1 = 1, p_2 = -1, \lambda = 1, \sigma = 1$).
-It can be seen that most trajectories reach the stationary before this time.
+The describing fluctuations occur in the decoherence process.
+For the examples on Fig.~\ref{fig_vel_0.5} and Fig.~\ref{fig_vel_1/9}, the measurement time estimation from the formula~(\ref{measure_time}) is $T=3$ ($p_1 = 1, p_2 = -1, \lambda = 1, \sigma = 1$).
+It can be seen, that most of the trajectories reach the stationary state before this time.

-In the the case of the coordinate measurement decoherence and measurement times are different.
-Indeed, while matrix density becomes diagonal after decoherence time

-from guidance equation (\ref{eq_v_r}) we can see that the device needle velocity is proportional to coordinate of the target system from the beginning.
-It provides potential opportunity of the coordinate measurement in the mixed state discussed in the Sec. \ref{Sec_Hisenberg}.

-Thus, the measurement time of the coordinate may not coincide with the decoherence time.
-Moreover, it seems that the measurement time can be made infinitely small\footnote{The discussion of the related issue of fulfilling the uncertainty relation in the de Broglie theory see in the Sec. \ref{Sec_Hisenberg} of this paper}.
-However, this result is due to the fact that a simplified measurement model is used.
-A more realistic model also includes an amplification stage, during which decoherence occurs with the classical part of the device \cite{vor}.
-Therefore, we can expect that in such model, the measurement time will exceed the decoherence time, although the question seems open.

-It is necessary to estimate the characteristic measurement time for which the solution in the form of an entangled state (\ref{supq}) is suitable, i.e. to find the condition of projective measurement.
-For this we are to find conditions when kinetic term can be excluded.
-Substituting (\ref{supq}) into kinetic term in the equation (\ref{eq6}) we obtain the condition